jamieashton22/11071316-self-stabilising-manipulator/README.md

 The project consists of two main components:
 MATLAB simulation scripts used to model the manipulator, the IMU, compare sensor fusion algorithms, and validate the control strategy
 The embedded firmware written in C++ using PlatformIO to be used on an Arduino Mega 2560, integrating the control and sensor-fusion.
 All simulation and firmware code was developed as part of this project unless otherwise stated below.
+Firmware code and README.md will be updated until the final demonstration as improvements are made to the system.

 ## Repo Structure
 The repo consists of two main folders. 'simulation/' is used for the MATLAB modelling files. 'firmware/' is used for the firmware written in C++ using PlatformIO.